its2easy/animate-sprite/README.md

 ---

+### getReverse
+Returns current reverse value.
+Alias to getOption('reverse')

+`returns` {boolean} - reverse

+---

 ### updateSizes
-Calculate new dimensions (sprite element and frame), should be called if element size was changes manually. updateSizes is called automatically after resize
+Calculate new dimensions (sprite element and frame), this function should be called if element size was changed by a script.
+Called automatically after page resize

 `returns` {AnimateSprite} - plugin instance